anseki/jquery-plainoverlay/README.md

 Cover specified element with the overlay.
 This element may be `<body>`, `<iframe>` or box-element like `<div>`. `$(document)` and `$(window)` are same as `$('body')`.
 If `options` (see [Options](#options)) is specified, element is initialized with specified `options` before the overlay is shown.
 If element is not initialized yet, element is initialized even if `options` is not specified.
-A element can be initialized by new `options` any number of times.
+An element can be initialized by new `options` any number of times.

 ### <a name ="hide">Hide</a>